Cutaneous T-Cell Lymphoma

 What is cutaneous T-cell lymphoma?

-Cutaneous T-cell lymphoma (CTCL) is a type of cancer that affects the skin.
+Cutaneous T-cell lymphoma (CTCL) is a rare type of cancer that affects the skin.
 It starts in blood cells called T-lymphocytes.
 These are white blood cells that are part of your immune system.
 They normally fight infection.
 They can be found in lymph tissue all over the body, such as in the spleen, tonsils, intestines, and skin.

-CTCL causes itchy, scaly rashes, patches, or bumps that can thicken to form a lesions or tumors.
+CTCL causes itchy, scaly rashes, patches, or bumps that can thicken to form lesions or tumors.
 This cancer is also known as lymphoma of the skin.
 It’s a type of non-Hodgkin lymphoma.